 ARCHER: A Representative Corpus of Historical English Registers

 ARCHER is a multi-genre corpus of British and American English covering the period 1600-1999, first constructed by Douglas Biber and Edward Finegan in the 1990s.
 It is managed as an ongoing project by a consortium of participants at fourteen universities in seven countries.
-On receipt of a signed User Agreement (downloadable from the Documentation page of this site), ARCHER will be made available both for in-house use at the consortium universities and for online internet searches.
+On receipt of an electronically signed User Agreement (print version downloadable from the Documentation page of this site), ARCHER will be made available both for in-house use at the consortium universities and for online internet searches.
 An instructor (lecturer, teacher) may submit a User Agreement on behalf of a class of students.

 For hints and tips for registered users, please visit the last section of the Using ARCHER page.